 Just inside the entrance gate to this open woodland there lies the remains of the bomb dumps which mark the southern edge of the airbase.
-They are far away from the cold and hurriedly constructed tin-huts; the living quarters for the squadron.
-Initially it was home to one of the Czechoslovakian Squadrons, those people lucky enough to escape the annexation.
-They were the RAF; 311 squadron set up here in 1940, predominantly flying the beautiful geodysically formed Wellington bomber.
-They swiftly left and joined Coastal Command and were followed in by 115 Squadron again flying Wellingtons and later Lancasters.
+They are far away from hurriedly constructed tin-huts; the cold, simple living-quarters for the squadron.
+Initially it was home to one of the Czechoslovakian Squadrons, people lucky enough to escape the annexation of their country by the Nazis.
+They were the RAF; 311 squadron set-up here in 1940, predominantly flying the rather beautiful geodesic skeleton form of the Wellington bomber.
+311 swiftly left and joined Coastal Command and were followed in by 115 Squadron again flying Wellingtons and later Lancasters.
 115 went on to become one of the most damaging and damaged squadrons in Bomber Command.
-In 1943 it all changed, the Yanks arrived and the name shifted; USAF Designation Station 133 becoming a fighter base.
-Initially bull-nosed P47s Thunderbolts then as the technology advanced and changed in came the slip-streamed racing car bodied P51D Mustangs and the war churned on.
-These little slivers of silver supported the giant swarming bomber streams over Europe and flew as fighter bombers during D-Day.
-And after that, The Poles came here to await their return to their ruined homeland or be resettled.
-By the end of 1946 STANTA (Stanford Training Area), already formed, had embraced most of the site it in its encircling arms.
+In 1943 it all changed, the Americans arrived and the name shifted from RAF East Wretham to USAF Designation Station 133, becoming a fighter base.
+Initially bull-nosed P47s Thunderbolts flew from here, then as the technology advanced and changed in came the slip-streamed racing car bodied P51D Mustangs – the war churned on.
+These little slivers of silver supported the swarming bomber streams over Europe and flew as fighter bombers during D-Day.
+The airfield was decommissioned in 1945.
+Then the Polish came here to await their return to their ruined homeland or be resettled.
+By the end of 1946 STANTA (Stanford Training Area), already formed, had embraced most of the site, including many of the buildings including the Control Tower and the T2 hangers it in its encircling arms.